New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 • $300,000 UM/UIM per accident

 A 100/300/100 policy is widely considered the gold standard for personal auto coverage in high-traffic, litigious states like New Jersey.
-It dramatically reduces your personal financial exposure while the cost difference from 35/70/25 is often smaller than drivers expect.
+It dramatically reduces your personal financial exposure — and the cost difference from 35/70/25 is often smaller than drivers expect.
+Drivers with significant assets should also consider a personal umbrella policy for an additional layer of protection beyond auto coverage limits.

 Pincher's Pro Tip

 Shop around before your renewal date.
 Because NJ insurers are all re-filing rates for 2026, premiums across carriers can vary significantly for the same coverage level.
-Getting 3+ quotes can save you hundreds annually even as limits increase.
+Getting 3+ quotes — and bundling your auto with home or renters insurance — can save you hundreds annually even as limits increase.

-For more guidance on how to select the right liability limits for your financial situation, read our article on how to choose car insurance liability limits.
-And if you're wondering whether the legal minimum is ever truly enough, our deep-dive on whether state minimum car insurance is enough is a must-read for NJ drivers.
+For guidance on selecting the right liability limits for your financial situation, read our article on how to choose liability limits.
+And if you're wondering whether the legal minimum is ever truly enough, our deep-dive on state minimum car insurance is a must-read for NJ drivers.

 Smart Savings Made Simple!